AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>Legend</Keys.HardKey>
  (D9 only) (followed by a Select button) Set legend on an item.
-On other consoles use the \[Set Legend\] softkey at the top level menu.
+On other consoles use the <Keys.SoftKey>Set Legend</Keys.SoftKey> softkey at the top level menu.
 See [Legends and picture legends](../titan-basics/workspace-windows.md/#legends-and-picture-legends).

  ---
 ## <Keys.HardKey>Levels (wheels)</Keys.HardKey>